 If you’re GoPro is susceptible to getting scratches on the lens cover, then there is now a removable cover with a range of filters available for different shooting scenarios such as underwater.

-Although simplistic on the outside, the Hero 5 black has loads of functionality.
+Although simplistic on the outside, the GoPro Hero 5 Black has loads of functionality.
 Entering the ProTune settings allows you to change the exposure, ISO, sharpness and Ev compensation.
 There’s also spot metering which works very well for adjusting exposure.
 For video, you have the choice of different resolutions, along with frame rates.
 Electronic Image Stabilization definitely helps with smoothing out the footage and is definitely a wonderful edition for making your videos that bit more professional.

-One of the biggest gripes with the Hero 5 Black is the touchscreen responsiveness.
+One of the biggest gripes with the GoPro Hero 5 Black is the touchscreen responsiveness.
 You find yourself tapping a few times to get to the menu item you want, which can be frustrating when you’re working at speed.
 There have been some firmware updates and newer models address this issue, but it can be frustrating at times, especially when the unit is wet.
 In many ways, this is the only downside to the unit’s functionality.
 Luckily, GoPro has added voice control so you can shout orders at the unit to start recording or take stills, which can be a very helpful feature.

 The exterior has one large red button, which is used to power up the camera and start recording.
 Once all your settings are in place in camera, the Hero 5 Black is off and running almost instantly. the front of the unit has a small LED screen which displays the various capture modes such as video, photo, battery, and memory level.